ROBROICH/SAP_AND_COMMON_DATA_MODEL_DEMO/README.md

 Frequently in Azure Big Data analytics scenarios these SAP specific data models play in important role in the overall analytical data-model, therefore this demo provides an efficient method the convert SAP S/4HANA metadata models to CDM models.

-This unique feature of the ADL Gen2 supports Common Data Model(CDM) which enables consistent sharing of metadata between multiple data consumers and producers like PowerBI or Azure Databricks or Azure Data-Factory.
+ADL Gen2 supports the Common Data Model(CDM) which enables consistent sharing of metadata between multiple data consumers and producers like PowerBI or Azure Databricks or Azure Data-Factory.
 Semantic and structural consistency of metadata, in context of Data-Lakes projects, is one of the key aspects to successfully implement new innovative use-cases.
 [Source](https://docs.microsoft.com/en-us/common-data-model/data-lake)

 Like the SAP S/4HANA Core Data Services(CDS) views or SAP BW/4HANA business content, the Microsoft Common Data Model (CDM) provides semantically rich descriptions about datasets stored in the Azure Data Lake.